-You can (and should) start your Pomegranate seeds indoors over the winter and then plant them outside in the spring after the last threat of frost.
-They germinate pretty easily and this will be a much-less-frustating route to take, giving them a few months to grow before planting season begins; start several just in case.
+You can (and should) start your pomegranate seeds indoors over the winter and then plant them outside in the spring after the last threat of frost.
+They germinate pretty easily and this will be a much less frustrating route to take, giving them a few months to grow before planting season begins; start several just in case.

 - Buy a pomegranate at your local grocery store and scoop out some of the seeds.
 You will need to rinse them in tap water and rub them with a paper towel, which will remove the pulp.

 - Let the seeds dry for a few days, then plant them about 1/2" deep in Miracle-Gro Potting Soil (that's what I use).

 - Place your pot in an area where they can get some sunshine, but remember to keep the soil moist so they can properly germinate.
 One thing you can do during the winter is cover your pot (loosely) with a clear plastic bag just until the seeds sprout.
 This will give added humidity and warmth and will help speed up the process somewhat.

 - In the spring, begin moving your pot outside for a few hours a day (then back inside) for a few weeks.
 Then, you can move them outside permanently, but make sure the freezing weather is over before you plant your little seedlings.
 This is called "hardening off" your plants.

 - To make your cuttings, select a section of healthy growth that's about six inches long.

 - Remove all of the lower leaves, leaving a clean stem that will be inserted into your potting mix.